ozwaldorf/lutgen-rs/docs/README.md

 **Available options:**
 - **`-w`**, **`--write`** &mdash;
-  Enable writing changes directly to the files.
+  Write changes directly to the files.

-  [default: false]
 - **`-n`**, **`--no-patch`** &mdash;
   Disable computing and printing the patch.
 Usually paired with --write.

-  [default: false]
 - **`-p`**, **`--palette`**=_`PALETTE`_ &mdash;
-  Palette to use (`lutgen palette names` to view all options).
+  Palette to use.
+Custom palettes can be added to ~/.lutgen or $LUTGEN_DIR

+  Custom palette names are case-insensitive and parsed from the file stem.
+For example, ~/.lutgen/my-palette.txt is avalable to use with `-p my-palette`.
 - **`    --hald-clut`**=_`FILE`_ &mdash;
-  External Hald CLUT to use
+  External Hald CLUT to use instead of generating one.
 - **`-s`**, **`--shape`**=_`SHAPE`_ &mdash;
   Shape parameter for the default Gaussian RBF interpolation.
 Effectively creates more or less blending between colors in the palette, where bigger numbers equal less blending.
 Effect is heavily dependant on the number of nearest colors used.